saveourtool/save-cloud/save-deploy/README.md

 #### Using `save-agent` executable on Windows

 If you run on Windows, dependency `save-agent` is omitted because of problems with linking in cross-compilation.
-To run on Windows, you need to build and package `save-agent` on WSL:
+To run on Windows, you need to build and package `save-agent` on WSL.

+When building from the WSL, better use a separate local _Git_ repository, for two reasons:

+1. Sometimes, WSL doesn't have enough permissions to create directories on the NTFS file system, so file access errors may occur.
+1. Windows and Linux versions of _Gradle_ will use different absolute paths when accessing the same local _Git_ repository, so, unless you each time do a full rebuild, you'll encounter `NoSuchFileException` errors when switching from Windows to WSL and back.

+Under WSL, from a separate local _Git_ repository run:

 ```bash
 ./gradlew :save-agent:copyAgentDistribution